WHAT TO DO IN PARIS IN 4 DAYS – ITINERARY

 So, it is time for lunch!

-I hardly give suggestions for restaurants – mostly because I am a vegetarian and I have a hard time in France with all that food (in Paris, I miss the hipster places, with their fresh juices and vegan menus, that we have in all other big cities in Europe), so I often buy food and have snacks, or am just happy if I see vegetarian food offered.
+I hardly give suggestions for restaurants – mostly because I am a vegetarian.
+I have a hard time in France with all that food.
+In Paris, I miss the hipster places, with their fresh juices and vegan menus, that we have in all other big cities in Europe.
+So I often buy food and have snacks and sit down somewhere.

-After lunch, head to another Paris tourist attractions:
+After lunch, head to another Paris tourist attraction- Notre Dame.

-UPDATED IN APRIL 2019: As you probably know, there was a severe fire in the cathedral – so you cannot visit the inside anymore, but I still urge you to pay a visit and see it from the outside.
+As you probably know, there was a severe fire in the cathedral in 2019 – so you cannot visit the inside anymore.
+But I still urge you to pay a visit and see it from the outside.